-Rachael’s practice at Gilbert LLP involves holding corporate wrongdoers accountable for their role in the opioid crisis that is decimating communities across the United States.
-This work reflects her passion for combating the corporate greed and institutional injustices that exacerbate the entrenched, generational poverty gripping rural America.
+Rachael’s practice at Gilbert LLP involves holding wrongdoers accountable for their role in the American opioid crisis.
+This work reflects her passion for combating the institutional injustices that often exacerbate rural poverty.

-Prior to relocating to Washington, D.C., Rachael worked as a Trial Attorney at the Office of the Public Defender for the 15th Judicial Circuit in Montgomery, Alabama, where she represented indigent individuals facing criminal charges.
-From preliminary and bail hearings to plea negotiations and trials, Rachael took a holistic approach to her practice, addressing the economic and social barriers her clients faced while mitigating the collateral consequences of their arrest and incarceration.
-Before her time as a public defender, Rachael worked as an Associate in the New York office of a historic law firm.
-There, her representation focused on the non-profit management of her clients’ public charities and private foundations, as well as the litigation of class actions involving labor violations on behalf of low-income restaurant workers facing issues of pay equity and unlawful discrimination.
+Prior to relocating to Washington, D.C., Rachael worked as a Trial Attorney at the Office of the Public Defender in Montgomery, Alabama, where she represented indigent individuals facing criminal charges.
+Before her time as a public defender, Rachael worked as an Associate in the New York office of a historic law firm litigating labor class actions.

 • Defending an indigent teenaged boy suffering from schizophrenia charged with the alleged assault of a mental health worker while institutionalized.

 • Negotiating a plea agreement of low-cost parenting classes in lieu of one year of incarceration for an indigent mother of seven children facing a charge of misdemeanor child endangerment for allegedly leaving her teenaged child home alone with her toddler while driving to the grocery store to purchase baby formula for her youngest child.